 Hazard Mitigation and Planning

 Economic loss models are often used for hazard mitigation and planning because specific populations, buildings, and other forms of infrastructure can be included in the models to varying levels of detail.
 In the hazard mitigation and planning process, a community (or in my case multiple college campuses) is profiled to assess the potential vulnerabilities to all hazards, the current infrastructure in place to mitigate or respond to these hazards, and the need for specific mitigation actions and strategies.
 Collectively, HAZUS-MH, GIS-derived maps and databases, and community involvement help to achieve the goals of producing a more resilient community that is better prepared for future hazards.
 As part of my research assistantship at LSU, I was a primary author for the Disaster Resistant University (DRU) hazard mitigation plan (HMP) that included four LSU campuses in Baton Rouge and three separate LSU system campuses in Eunice, Alexandria, and Shreveport.
 The plan was submitted at the end of 2012 and officially approved by FEMA in March 2014.
 My contribution focused on GIS database management and development, economic loss modeling, hazard profiling and description text, and climate-related text.
 I was also the assistant project manager for the state of Louisiana hazard mitigation plan 2014 update, which was approved by FEMA in April 2014.
 You can view the plan here.
 Additionally, I developed the Geoinformatics and Disaster Science (GADS) Lab at ETSU where I am now the Director.
 The GADS Lab provides hazard mitigation planning services to institutes of higher education across the United States, and local hazard mitigation planning services for counties and other jurisdictions in Tennessee.
 Plan and product development are data-driven and GIS-based, resulting in comprehensive risk and vulnerability assessments that align with policy goals.
 With an intensive focus on GIS, products are also geared towards visually communicating hazards and risks to large and diverse audiences through cartographic skill and intuitive webmap/app design.
 The GADS Lab recently completed HMPs for Tufts University and ETSU, along with Threat and Hazard Identification Risk Assessments (THIRAs).
 The Tufts University HMP meets Emergency Management Accreditation Program (EMAP) standards and was approved by FEMA (Region I) in July, 2018.
 The ETSU HMP is currently under review with FEMA (Region IV).
+A multi-jurisdiction hazard mitigation plan for Sevier County is currently in FEMA review.

 Economic Loss Modeling